ixmaps/IXmapsClient/README.md

 `$ sudo Contents/MacOS/Electron`

+If IXnode has been installed as a system wide application, use `/Applications/ixnode.app/Contents/MacOS/Electron`

 You'll be prompted for your administrator password, then the IXnode interface will appear.

 ### Running on Windows